-There’s a quote saying, “When life gives you lemons, make Lemonade.”
+There’s a quote saying, “A bad day doesn’t mean you have a bad life.”
 How do you handle a bad day?
 Do you rant or blame yourself out of a bad situation, because you think you’re born with bad luck?
+Or maybe you’re too down to see the positive things going around you.
 Negative self-talk – no matter how small – can become a habit.
-Start looking at life in a positive light and banish negative self-talk for good with these tips:
+Start looking at life in a positive vibe and banish negative self-talk for good.
+Kick-start a positive attitude with these effective tips.

 Write down your thoughts